-- is arid, water is scarce and that the climate is not particularly conductive.
-The subsistence farming also benefits - Climate: JMLM is located in a semi-arid part of South Africa and receives between 500mm annual rainfall in the south-eastern and 200mm in the north-western part of the district.
+Joe Morolong is located in a semi-arid part of South Africa and receives between 500mm annual rainfall in the south-eastern and 200mm in the north-western part of the district.
 The mean annual minimum/maximum temperatures in the district range between 8°C and 28°C, with the mean annual temperatures ranging between 16°C and 20°C. the municipality has been experiencing extreme flooding since the year 2020 and this has had a negative impact on basic infrastructure.